roytang/blog/content/post/2023/01/2023-week-04/index.md

 **GameDev**: [Ludum Dare 52 results are out](/2023/01/ludum-dare-52-shooty-2/#109771294443061602)!
 My entry did relatively well in the "fun" category, but overall I have yet to beat the scores of my very first entry.
 (Though in terms of absolute ranking, this one is my best so far.)
 Will try to see where we can improve.
 Am planning to do some post-Jam work on this one.

 **Gaming**: Still playing **Witcher 3** (running around playing Gwent, hunting monsters). **Arena**, **Eternal**, **Marvel Snap** still ongoing.
 Haven't streamed in a while, will see if I can get something out this week.

+#### Jigsaw Puzzle No. 2

+After we finished the first jigsaw puzzle a while back, Ma started working on the new one, which is roughly twice as large.
+We have been at this one for two weeks now!

+{{< photos >}}

 ### Media Diet